Certseeds/Certseeds/2021/frontend/how_to_confront_with_track.md

 ---
 author: "Certseeds"
-date: "2021-10-23"
+date: "2021-09-25"
-title: "how to confront with track"
+title: "how to confront with trace"
-description: "how to confront with track"
+description: "how to confront with trace"
-tags: ["frontend", "security", "privacy"]
+tags: ["frontend", "security"]
 ---

 # how to confront with trace